jcbwlkr/jcbwlkr.github.io/_data/projects/timeips.md

 At TimeIPS I lead a team of 4 in the development of our products.
 Some of my major accomplishments in this role include:

-* Introduced Test Driven Development with [PHPUnit][phpunit]
+* Introducing Test Driven Development with [PHPUnit][phpunit]
-* Implemented Continuous Integration with [Jenkins-CI][jenkins]
+* Implementing Continuous Integration with [Jenkins-CI][jenkins]
-* Started code reviews via [Phabricator][phabricator]
+* Starting code reviews via [Phabricator][phabricator]
 * Leading the development of a REST API
 * Working to update legacy code to use the [Doctrine 2][doctrine] ORM
-* Working to implement a Zero Defect policy
+* Implementing a Zero Defect policy
-* Developed a system for managing our farm of QEMU virtual machines
+* Developing a system for managing our farm of QEMU virtual machines
 * Revamped our build process making heavy use of [Composer][composer], [Gulp][gulp], and [Bower][bower]